 Dispensing Fee - A fee charged each time a covered drug is dispensed to pay for the cost of filling a prescription, such as the pharmacist's time to prepare and package the prescription.
-Plan members are not responsible for a cost to covered services.
+There is \$0 cost for Senior Care Options (SCO) members.